Plasma disinfection and sterilization

 - Environmental friendliness

-Plasma disinfection products by Relyon Plasma GmbH
+Plasma disinfection and sterilization products by Relyon Plasma GmbH

 To cover a wide spectrum of medical and laboratory applications, Relyon Plasma GmbH developed a Piezoelectric Direct Discharge (PDD) Technology, which enables construction of exceptionally compact and cheap plasma generators, well suited for plasma disinfection and sterilization.
 This technology is still very new, but it already found many applications.
 We constantly search for new application areas and develop specialized plasma instruments.
 Currently we offer the following universal plasma generator: